pachyderm/docs-content/latest/deploy-manage/deploy/console/_index.md

 seriesPart:
 ---

-Pachyderm **Console is a complete web UI for visualizing running pipelines and exploring your data**.
+{{%productName%}} **Console is a complete web UI for visualizing running pipelines and exploring your data**.
 By clicking on individual pipeline segments, users can check their jobs' status, visualize their commits' content, access logs, and much more!
 It is a valuable companion when troubleshooting pipelines.

 ![Console in action](/images/console/console-input-repo.png)

 ## Enterprise Edition
-Pachyderm Community Edition comes with Console per default.
+{{%productName%}} Community Edition comes with Console per default.
 Upon upgrading to Enterprise, you will be able to:

-- Benefit from our Authentication/Authorization features and control which users, groups, or roles have access to specific Pachyderm resources.
+- Benefit from our Authentication/Authorization features and control which users, groups, or roles have access to specific {{%productName%}} resources.
 - Lift all [CE scaling limits](../../../reference/scaling-limits/).

 {{% notice note %}}